 We all know Zakynthos is famous for Shipwreck Beach.
 It is one of the top things to do in Zakynthos when there.

 Although it may be touristy, it is one incredible beach.
 You can only reach Shipwreck Beach by boat.
 When you arrive you will be welcomed with some of the bluest and clearest water along stunning vertical white cliffs.
-If you prefer to avoid crowds arrive early to Navagio Beach.
+If you prefer to avoid crowds arrive early at Navagio Beach.
 The beach easily gets congested by noon.

 Average costs to reach Shipwreck Beach start at $30+ USD.
-Price depends on the port of departure and if you opted for a tour, which will be little more expensive.
+Price depends on the port of departure and if you opted for a tour, which will be a little more expensive.